It takes a village: Hayball on-board for the new Nightingale project in Brunswick

 We are very excited to confirm our participation in the most ambitious Nightingale project to date.
 As one of seven ethically aligned practices who have invested to bring this project to life, Hayball is both proud and inspired to be a part of this unique opportunity.

 Together with Architecture Architecture, Austin Maynard Architects, Breathe Architecture, Clare Cousins Architects, Kennedy Nolan and WOWOWA Architecture, Hayball are designing one of seven multi-residential buildings for Melbourne’s newest planned urban community.

 Initiated by Nightingale Housing (a not-for-profit that advocates sustainable, high-quality, affordable housing), the development is being created through a highly collaborative design process, including regular peer reviews and input from future residents to ensure the best results are achieved for each building and the precinct as a whole.

 The first Nightingale Village information session, held at the University of Melbourne in February was completely booked out, showing the high level of market interest in this progressive model.
 During the session architects from all seven practices introduced themselves and their work.
 Hayball Director Luc Baldi was happy but not surprised that “this idea and new structure of collaborative design and home ownership resonates so strongly with people.”
 He went on to express how the project feeds directly into Hayball’s passion for creating outstanding places and shaping sustainable communities:

-“Hayball’s work is fuelled by a curiosity to explore new models of housing that are high in architectural and urban quality, and respond to social, environmental and market needs.
+“Hayball’s work is fueled by a curiosity to explore new models of housing that are high in architectural and urban quality, and respond to social, environmental and market needs.
 We thrive on making homes that people love for the things that matter to them, which is our vision for this project,” he said.
-“And taking a precinct approach will allow us to be innovative in our approach to energy, transport etc.”

 The seven architects: